Generali expands presence in Malaysia via Axa deal

 In December, for example, Axa agreed to sell its insurance activities in Greece to Generali.

-Under the latest deal, Generali will buy around 53% of a joint-venture between Axa and Malaysia’s Affin Bank, dubbed AXA Affin General Insurance.
-It will also take a 70% stake in another Axa’s JV with Affin dubbed AXA Affin Life Insurance.
+Under the latest deal, Generali will buy around 53% of a joint-venture between Axa and Malaysia's Affin Bank (AFIN.KL), dubbed AXA Affin General Insurance.
+It will also take a 70% stake in another Axa's JV with Affin dubbed AXA Affin Life Insurance.

 Axa will receive around 140 million euros from the two sales, the French insurer said on Tuesday.